seanpmaxwell/model-initializer/README.md

   type: 'string' | 'number' ...etc;
   nullable?: boolean; // Default is false default?: YourModel[keyof YourModel];
-  vldrFn?: (arg: unknown) => arg is YourModel[keyof YourModel];
+  refine?: (arg: unknown) => arg is YourModel[keyof YourModel];
+  nldf?: true;
 }
 ```
 - `type`: The 5 basic types are `'string' | 'number' | 'boolean' | 'date' | object | email`, each one has an array counter part: i.e. `string[]` and can be prepending with `?` to make it optional i.e. `?string[]`.
 There is also `pk` (primary-key) and `fk` (foreign-key).
 - `nullable`: optional, default is `false`, says that null is a valid value regardless of what's set by type.
+When `new` is called, if a `object` is not optional, but is nullable, and no default is supplied, then null will be used
-- `default`: optional, except for `object`s when `optional` is `false`, a default value passed to `new` if the key is absent from the partial being passed.
+- `default`: optional (except for `object`s which are not optional, nullable, or an array), a default value passed to `new` if the key is absent from the partial being passed.
-- `vldrFn`: optional for all types but required in those which include `object` (i.e. `?object[]`).
+- `refine`: optional for all types but required in those which include `object` (i.e. `?object[]`).
 This function will always be called if truthy and will be used in `new` and `isValid` to validate a value.
+- `nldf` is available for all types except `object` types and `pk`.
+It is shorthand for doing `{ nullable: true, default: null }`.

 ### Defaults (only relevant to the "new" function)
 - When using `new`, if you supply a default then that will be always be used regardless if the value is optional or not.
-If a property is required and you do not supply a value in the partial to `new`, then the following defaults will be used.
-If there is no value passed to `new` and the property ID optional, then that key/value pair will be skipped in the object returned from `new`.
+If there is no value passed to `new` and the property is optional, then that key/value pair will be skipped in the object returned from `new`.
+- If a property is required and you do not supply a value in the partial to `new`, then the following defaults will be used:
   - `string`: empty string `''`
   - `number`: `0`
   - `boolean`: `false`
   - `date`: the current datetime as a `Date` object.
   - `for values ending with "[]"`: an empty array.
   - `object`: If an object type is not optional or an array, then you must supply a valid default to prevent a bad object from getting attached.
 Objects arrays which just use an empty array as the default.
+  - `email`: empty string
+  - `color`: `#FFFFFF` that's the hex code for white
   - `pk` and `fk`: `-1`

-### Arrays/Emails/Optional-Types
+### Arrays/Emails/Optional-Types/COlors
 - Validation only works for one-dimensional arrays.
 If you have nested arrays set the type to `object` and write your own validator function.
-- There is a built-in regex to check the email format.
-If you want to use your own, set the type to string and pass your own validation function.
-Note that an empty array counts as a valid email and will be used as the default value if the email is not optional.
+- There is a built-in regex to check the email and color formats.
+If you want to use your own, set the type to string and pass your own refine function.
+Note that an empty array counts as a valid email/color and will be used as the default value if the email is not optional.
 - The optional character prevents an error from being thrown if key is absent from the `isValid` check and tells `new` to skip this key if it's not in the partial and there is no default.

 ### PK (primary-key) and FK (foreign-key)